migualex/SITS-PRODES/README.md

 # Satellite Image Time Series (SITS) for Amazon Analysis

 The sits package uses satellite image time series for land classification, using a time-first, space-later approach.
 In the data preparation part, collections of big Earth observation images are organized as data cubes.
 Each spatial location of a data cube is associated with a time series.
-Locations with known labels are used to train a machine learning algorithm, which classifies all time series of a data cube, as shown below
+Locations with known labels are used to train a machine learning algorithm, which classifies all time series of a data cube, as shown in Figure 1.

 <p align="center">
   <img width="600" height="500" alt="image" src="https://github.com/user-attachments/assets/9a1d0a26-0fd4-4df8-a76e-76535dbced7b" />
   <br>
-  <em>Figure 2: Example of Amazon time series analysis</em>
+  <em>Figure 1: General view of sits.</em>
 </p>

-The sits API is a set of functions that can be chained to create a workflow for land classification.
+The sits API is a set of functions that can be chained to create a workflow for land classification (Figure 2).
 At its heart, the sits package has eight functions:

 1) Extract data from an analysis-ready data (ARD) collection using sits_cube(), producing a non-regular data cube object.
 From a non-regular data_cube create a regular one, using sits_regularize().
 Regular data cubes are required to train machine learning algorithms.